Derived Reid's recipe for abelian subgroups of SL3(C)

 When the singularities of $\mathbb{C}^3/G$ are not isolated, the geometry of the exceptional locus of $Y$ is more complicated and the methods of \cite{CautisLogvinenko} and \cite{Logvinenko-ReidsRecipeAndDerivedCategories} do not apply.
 Moreover, these methods only compute the support of $\Psi(\O_0 \otimes \rho)$ rather than the sheaf itself.
 In dimension two this extra data encoded very little, being just the line bundle $\mathcal{O}(-1)$ for each exceptional $\mathbb{P}^1$.
 In dimension three, the situation is more subtle and the extra data provided by the sheaf forms a meaningful part of the correspondence.

 In this paper, we compute the whole of derived Reid's recipe for any finite abelian subgroup of $\gsl_3(\mathbb{C})$.
 We can do this due to a new approach via \em CT-subdivisions \rm (see Section \ref{section-CT-subdivisions}).
-This technique may make it possible to generalise the derived Reid's recipe to dimer models \cite{BocklandtCrawQuinteroVelez-ReidsRecipeForDimers}.
+This technique may make it possible to generalise the derived Reid's recipe to dimer models by extending the work of \cite{BocklandtCrawQuinteroVelez-GeometricReidsRecipeForDimerModels}.